AT A GLANCE: QUICK RATINGS

 Heart Rate Functions

 Where To Get It

 A Deep Dive Into The Garmin Vivosmart 3

 Replacing the hugely successful Vivosmart HR is this new Garmin Vivosmart 3.
 If Fitbit weren’t already worried about their position as market leader in Fitness trackers, they are now.

-The new Vivosmart 3 has answered all the criticism thrown at the Vivosmart HR.
+The new Vivosmart 3 has answered all the criticism thrown at the Garmin Vivo HR (review here).

 The main improvements are the super clear display, slimmer profile and addition of all day stress score and reps counter for gym / weight training.

-This review of the Garmin Vivosmart 3 has been written by Tristan Haskins aka CardioCritic.
+This Garmin Vivosmart 3 review has been written by Tristan Haskins aka CardioCritic.

 Who Is It For?